slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Television has proved that people will look at anything rather than each other." -- Ann Landers*
 > *"TV is chewing gum for the eyes." -- Frank Lloyd Wright*
 > *"Where you live - what city, what country - has more impact on your well being than any other factor.
 Where you live is one of the few things in your life you can choose and change."*
+> *"Travel and tell no one, live a true love story and tell no one, people ruin beautiful things."
+-- Kahlil Gibran*
+> *"Most people tiptoe through life, hoping to make it safely to death."
+-- Earl Nightingale*

+- It's okay to live a life others don't understand.
 -->

 > *"I think I’m greedy, but I’m not greedy for money - I think that can be a burden - I’m greedy for an exciting life."